 URSP is dedicated to widening its students’ perspectives with experiential learning such as interning in professional practices including urban planning and environmental protection practices.
 These real-life experiences offer students opportunities to explore their potential career pathways and prepare themselves for their capstone theses/projects.
 In 2016–17, the East Asia Community Engagement Committee of Ove Arup & Partners Hong Kong Limited (Arup) established the Arup Scholarship for senior URSP students.
 There will be one award each academic year, comprising a scholarship of HK$15,000 and an eight-week paid full-time summer internship with Arup.

-Solutions originate from detailed observation.
-In a highly-specialized world, an integrated understanding of fragmented issues help us develop sharp analytical and problem solving skills.
+Solutions originate from detailed observation and place-based knowledge.
+In a highly-specialized world, an integrated understanding of fragmented issues helps us develop sharp analytical and problem solving skills.
 ‘After all, urban issues are often wicked problems demanding creative and out-of-the-box solutions.
 The knowledge and skills acquired in the interdisciplinary programme will allow students to be marketable in the public, private and third sectors,’ said Professor Ng.

 Jackin welcomes more flâneurs to join the URSP family.
 Here are his tips: ‘You should have a keen interest in cities as it is part of your learning motivation.
 Second, be active and curious enough to raise questions on urban phenomena and environmental issues you’ve observed.
 What you learn in URSP and experience from the overseas field trips will change your perception towards cities!’